Matt4970/Math-and-Science/Physics 30/Magnetic Fields and Poles.md

 ## Examples

 ### Compass
 A small compass is placed next to a powerful magnet and the compass needle points at the magnet as shown below.
 The dark end of the magnet is it's north pole.
-The forces on the compass needle and the bar magnet are identical according to [[Laws#Newton's Third Law]].
+The forces on the compass needle and the bar magnet are identical according to [[Physics Laws#Newton's Third Law]].
 ![[Compass and Bar.PNG]]

 ### Magnetic Fields of a Horseshoe Magnet